 The Complex consists of the central rock, rising 200 meters above the surrounding plain, and the two rectangular precincts on the east (90 hectares) and the west (40 hectares), surrounded by two moats and three ramparts.

-t the centre of the palace complex at the summit, with the eastern and western axis directly aligned to it.
+The plan of the city is based on a precise square module.
+The layout extends outwards from co-ordinates at the centre of the palace complex at the summit, with the eastern and western axis directly aligned to it.
 The water garden, moats and ramparts are based on an 'echo plan' duplicating the layout and design on either side.
 This city still displays its skeletal layout and its significant features.
 3 km from east to west and 1 km from north to south it displays the grandeur and complexity of urban-planning in 5th century Sri Lanka.

 The Rock Citadel